-Discover a few terrific hot springs, warm springs and natural springs all around Vietnam.
+Discover a few terrific hot springs, warm springs, and natural springs all around Vietnam.
 There are also some rejuvenating mud baths and spas at these resorts.
-Some locations might have other amenities on-site too, such as a lodging.
+Some locations might have other amenities on-site too, such as lodging.
 Add this unique water attraction to your travel itinerary.

 Guide to Hot Springs and Mud Baths in Vietnam

 While Vietnam is known for its beautiful beaches, lush mountains, and unique rice fields, it is certainly worth the time to visit and soak in some of the country’s hot and warm springs, mineral pools, and mud baths.

 These springs have natural medicinal properties that help alleviate sore muscles, skin problems, high blood pressure, arthritis, inflammation, and stress.
 The waters also have minerals such as potassium chloride, sodium chloride, calcium, and bicarbonate which have restorative capabilities.